 Develop the ability of students to construct research and competitively present those research findings through oral and poster presentations to judges at the ASA, CSSA, and SSSA Annual Meetings.

 The purpose of this contest is to showcase undergraduate work in club activities and give clubs recognition for promoting agronomy, crop, soil and environmental sciences on their campus or in their local community.

 Undergraduate SASES chapters make presentations about club activities in an attempt to prove they are the club of the year.

 Designed to give students an idea of the value of public speaking.
 Contestants must prepare a five to seven minute speech on one of three topics selected approximately three hours before the final judging.

-Chapters should hold local contests and forward on the name of the winner by September 23, 2013.
+Chapters should hold local contests and forward on the name of the winner to the chair

 The purpose of the National Visual Presentation Contest is to develop student's abilities in preparing visual presentation materials that communicate an agronomic, soils, or environmental sciences story with the intent of educating a small audience on a technical topic.